Basic proof terminology and concepts

 Conclusion: All cube numbers are either a multiple of 9, one more than a multiple of 9, or one less than a multiple of 9. ∎

-Real numbers include all rational and irrational numbers.
+The real numbers include both (and only) rational and irrational numbers.
 Proofs involving real numbers often require careful consideration of properties such as ordering, absolute values, and the completeness of the real number system.

 Common proof techniques for real numbers include using techniques such as: